-- 6. Select the checkbox Use this clock and set the output clock frequency to 125 MHz using the same procedure as in the last step.
-This 125-MHz clock will serve as the transmission clock for the Triple-Speed Ethernet IP Core when operating in the Gigabit mode. - 7.
-Repeat the same procedure to create a clock with 25 MHz and one with 2.5 MHz.
-These clocks will be used when the IP Core operates in 100 Mbps mode and 10 Mbps mode respectively. - 8.
-Under the Summary tab, uncheck my_pll_bb.v as shown in Figure 16, and then click Finish to generate the files.
+- 6. Select the checkbox Use this clock and then set the output clock frequency to 125 MHz using the same procedures as in the last step.
+This 125-MHz clock will serve as the reference clock for the Triple-Speed Ethernet IP Core. - 7.
+Under the Summary tab, uncheck my_pll_bb.v as shown in Figure ??, and then click Finish to generate the files.